The Short Story Collection is out on Amazon. You can read three of these stories below.

 “So that’s what if-eyes-could-kill looks like” mutters Marco, while he is not so cordially invited in the blue and grey office.

 After fifteen minutes of yelling and shrinking, one done by the Dean and the other by the student, the door opens and the secretary leads in an old man, wearing the formal robes of a Professor, leaving both of them perplexed.

 Marcus rises from his slump to his feet in one move and tries to put his clothes in order.
 The Dean is now at the side of the older man and shakes his hand with vigour.

 “Such an honour to see you again in my humble office.”

-“Yes, well, this was my office first, if I remember correctly, George,” says the elder.
+“Yes, well, this was my office first, if I remember correctly, Georgie,” says the elder.
 “Not exactly liking this peculiar sense of decorating you seem to possess.”

 While his eyes take the room in, his left eyebrow raises to the hairline.

 “If you’re running my College with the same peculiar taste, there’s no wonder you got yourself in such a mess.
 Yes, of course, I’ve heard.”

 Then he turns to Marco, measures him with one look and gets around the desk to sit on the chair, making squishy sounds.